-And ketogenic diets have been used as medical treatments for a long time—specifically, to treat children with epilepsy.
-In the past 20 years, elite athletes, especially endurance athletes looking for an edge, have started adopting low carb and ketogenic diets for improved performance.
+Ketogenic diets have been used as medical treatments for a long time—specifically, to treat children with epilepsy.
+In the past 20 years, many endurance athletes have started adopting low carb and ketogenic diets for improved performance.

 Clinical trials have proven a low-carb, high fat diet to be significantly more effective than programs that encourage you to eat less and exercise.

-And contrary to what you might have been told, low-carb, high fat lifestyles have not demonstrated an increased risk in cardiovascular disease.
-In fact, patients in our clinical trial also had a significant reduction (22%) in triglycerides, which are associated with risk for cardiovascular disease, in just 10 weeks.
+Low-carb, high fat lifestyles have not demonstrated an increased risk in cardiovascular disease.
+Patients in our clinical trial also had a significant reduction (22%) in triglycerides, which are associated with risk for cardiovascular disease, in just 10 weeks.1

 There are plenty of delicious high-fat, low-carb options available.
 Let’s go through a sample day on a ketogenic diet.